 Peter Petraro has more than a decade of broad equity derivatives transactional and regulatory experience.
-Peter advises financial institutions, investment funds, and corporations on structuring, negotiating, and documenting transactions such as accelerated share repurchases, convertible bond and call spread transactions, issuer forward sales, margin loans, prepaid variable share forwards, and other structured equity derivatives.
-He also advises on regulatory issues, including security-based swap regulation and the treatment of equity derivatives under U.S. securities laws.
+Peter advises financial institutions, investment funds, and corporations on structuring, negotiating, and documenting transactions such as accelerated share repurchases, convertible bond and call spread transactions, issuer forward sales, margin loans and other loans secured by public and private equity, prepaid variable share forwards, and other structured equity derivatives.
+He also advises on regulatory issues, including security-based swap (SBS) regulation and the treatment of equity derivatives under U.S. securities laws.

 Peter is co-coordinator of the Firm's derivatives practice globally.

-In addition, Peter has experience with the LIBOR transition and with the confirmation and reconciliation of derivative transactions using blockchain technology.
+Peter also has experience with the confirmation and reconciliation of derivative transactions using blockchain technology.

 - St. John's University (J.D. summa cum laude 2010; Senior Articles Editor, Law Review); Columbia University (B.A. in Philosophy 2006)